-We may receive compensation when you click on links to products from our partners.
+We may receive compensation when you click on product links from our partners.
+For more information, please see our disclosure policy.

 Feeling like your job is a dead-end?
 Or maybe you are trying to figure out what your college major should be to position yourself for the best career.
 According to Purdue University, approximately 40% of college students change their major at least once (and some change their major several times).
-There are also a large number of people who are displaced every year when their industry declines (or disappears).
+There is also a large number of people who are displaced every year when their industry declines (or disappears).
 Whatever your reason, today’s list of “Hot Careers” will help you decide where you should focus on a Hot Career.

 Market Specialist

 What They Do – Marketing specialists help companies analyze what sells best.
 They analyze market data, buying trends, and gaps in the market.
 They also help determine price points on products.
-They analyze demographic data, look at competitors and help determine strategies around how best to market products.
+They analyze demographic data, look at competitors, and help determine strategies around how best to market products.

 How Much They Make – Background, experience, and product specialties drive much of what determines compensation for this career.
-Median pay is $60,000 per year and the job outlook is excellent according to the Bureau of Labor Statistics.
+Median pay is $64,000 per year and the job outlook is excellent according to the Bureau of Labor Statistics.
 Compensation analysis can be found on Glassdoor.com – Marketing Specialist Salaries

 Education Requirements – A college degree is required and you should pick a university that has a degree program in marketing or market research.
 Math and analytical skills are key as well as understanding how to leverage computer and software-related analysis/research tools.
 Internships, while you are in college, will also help.